leonardoborges/octopress/source/_posts/2018-02-19-highlights-of-the-symposium-on-blockchain-and-distributed-ledger-technology-day-1.markdown

 ---
 layout: post
 title: "Highlights of the Symposium on Blockchain and Distributed Ledger Technology - Day 1"
-date: 2018-02-19 10:00
+date: 2018-02-19 20:30
 comments: true
 categories: [conferences, blockchain]
 ---

-Earlier this week I had the chance to attend the [Symposium on Blockchain and Distributed Ledger Technology](http://blockchain.unsw.edu.au/symposium18/HTML/index.html) organised by UNSW.
+Early last week I had the chance to attend the [Symposium on Blockchain and Distributed Ledger Technology](http://blockchain.unsw.edu.au/symposium18/HTML/index.html) organised by UNSW.
 I wasn't aware that UNSW was so heavily involved in the community until this event and have since learned about their [interest group](http://blockchain.unsw.edu.au/) which has been going on for a while.

 The talks had a healthy mix of research and industry case studies with subjects ranging from the technical challenges of current blockchain implementations to the legal implications of distributed ledger technology.